jdleslie/fuse-faux-letterpress/README.md

 ## Brayer Support

-This is what I ordered from Ponoko, on 0.062 inch Delrin.
-It is unnecessarily elaborate, as the only tool I really used was the large outline (with the center support cut out)
+This is what I ordered from Ponoko, on 384mm x 384mm x 1.5mm Delrin sheet.
+It is unnecessarily elaborate, as the only tool I really used was the large outline (with the center support removed by hand)